wjford/fight-bot/README.md

 `/fights` - Posts links to all upcoming events listed on the UFC's website in the current channel

 `/fight` - Generates and posts a rich embed of the closest upcoming fight card in the current channel

+`/fight-event` - Creates an event for the main card of the closest upcoming fight.
+Queries user for the host channel for the event in the current channel.